Pace Hospitals | Best Hospitals in Hyderabad, Telangana, India

 Pace Hospitals

-The International Day Against Drug Abuse and Illicit Trafficking is a worldwide event observed on the 26th of June every year for the past 34 years, marking the awareness of illicit drugs and the major problem they bring to society.
+The International Day Against Drug Abuse and Illicit Trafficking is a worldwide event observed on the 26th of June every year, marking the awareness of illicit drugs and the major problem they bring to society.

 During this day, various local and global communities gather, which not only boosts their morale by reinforcing the past achievements against illicit drug trafficking but also promotes the direct and indirect negative impact of illicit drug usage.